jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d8a4cfbe6b6180ed9a1ca10
+id: 5d8a4cfbe6b6180ed9a1ca11
-title: Part 51
+title: Part 52
 challengeType: 0
-dashedName: part-51
+dashedName: part-52
 ---

 # --description--

-Set the `x` values for `tumblrLine` using another "d function".
-Use your `xScale` and the `d.year` to calculcate their values just like you did for the Twitter line.
+Set the `y` values for `tumblrLine` using a "d function" again.
+Use your `yScale` and `d.followers.tumblr` to calculcate their values just like you did for the Twitter line.

+The x values for each line will be the same, but the y values will use the data from the different platforms.

 # --hints--